BDeMo/homepage/_pages/about.md

 **🎉 Latest News**
 ---

+- [Jul.
+26] IAPO is accepted by ICML 2026.
+- [Feb.
+26] Saliency-Aware Multi-Route Thinking is available on arXiv.
 - [Aug.
 25] Ph.D. in computer engineering career has begun in UVa!
 Welcome N.A. proposal, paper and all other academic collaborations.

 <details>